autogluon/autogluon/docs/tutorials/multimodal/multilingual_distillation.md

 # Knowledge Distillation in AutoMM for Text - in A Multilingual Problem
 :label:`sec_automm_distillation_multilingual`

+Pretrained foundation models are becoming increasingly larger these days.

 During the deployment of neural networks, limited resources always prevent us from using a larger models for better performance.
 To benefit from large models under this constraint,